shangwe-nems/shangwe-nems/README.md

-# Hello there, This is Shangwe!😉
+# Hello there, this is Shangwe!😉

 <h3> Who is this guy ? </h3>